sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

    - **VM Size** - Choose the appropriate size of the VM from the dropdown options.

-   - Leave the rest of the parameter values (artifacts and Location) as is, nd accept the Terms and Conditions and click on Purchase
+   - Leave the rest of the parameter values (artifacts and Location) as is, accept the Terms and Conditions and click on Purchase

 ## Deployment Time